-A new section of the Domestic Abuse Act 2021 is being brought into force on Monday 31st January 2022, making provisions in relation to children as victims of domestic abuse.
+A new section of the Domestic Abuse Act 2021 is being brought into force on Monday 31st January 2022, making provisions concerning children as victims of domestic abuse.

-In the new Act it states that any child who sees, hears, or experiences the effects of domestic abuse, and is related to either person involved in the abuse, can be a victim of domestic abuse.
+The new act states that any child who sees, hears, or experiences the effects of domestic abuse, and is related to either person involved in the abuse, can be a victim of domestic abuse.

 What is domestic abuse?

-Domestic abuse is any behaviour between two people over the age of 16 that are personally connected to each other, including;
+Domestic abuse is any behaviour between two people over the age of 16 that are personally connected, including;

 - physical or sexual abuse